life-itself/tao/governance/v1/README.md

    </td>
    <td>Responsible for developing the overall research goals and overseeing research work at the institute at for the organisation as a whole.
    </td>
-   <td>To make sure that Life Itself as an organisation can rely on quality research to promote its vision and mission.
+   <td>To make sure that AET as an organisation can rely on quality research to promote its vision and mission.
    </td>
    <td>??
    </td>